I have recently returned from a trip to Afghanistan.

 I flew on the Kabul-Mazar-Kabul ($162 return) and Kabul-Herat-Kabul ($180 return) routes.
 There are currently no scheduled flights connecting peripheral cities without routing via Kabul.
 The privately owned KamAir (which I flew) is by far the most reliable airline in Afghanistan, operating some 90% of all domestic routes as well as some international routes, including to Istanbul, Delhi and Jeddah.
 The entire pilot staff of KamAir is international, mostly hired from Ukraine.
 State owned Ariana, the only real alternative, does not offer KamAir’s variety of routes and reportedly suffers from frequent cancellations and delays.

-As mentioned above, there are currently no commercial flights at all between Kabul and Bamyan.
-Groups have the option of chartering a smaller or larger plane, depending on the group size.
+As mentioned above, there are currently no commercial flights at all between Kabul and Bamyan (UPDATE: scheduled Bamyan flights resumed in February 2019 and are fully bookable on Kam Air).
+Other than that, groups have the option of chartering a smaller or larger plane, depending on the group size.
 Hiring a small plane costs in the region of $8k and was definitely not an option for me.
 Groups on organised fixed-date tours – such as the well-promoted Bamyan Marathon – tend to fly on humanitarian flights, though, technically, the latter are only supposed to carry NGO workers.

 TRAVELLING BY LAND